“When I look at my works collectively, I see and feel home.”

 Maricelle draws particular inspiration from the safari lands of South Africa’s Kruger National Park.
 The Kruger is a significant location personally, associated with an abundance of precious childhood memories of yearly visits.
 These holidays in “die Bosveld” (The Bushland) extend back intergenerationally as a family tradition, upheld until their move to Sydney NSW in 2007.

-Maricelle meticulously draws and etches each line individually on her work, effectively creating a visually dynamic surface of interpretations and abstractions of the safari landscape.
+Meticulously drawing and etching each line individually on her work, Maricelle effectively creates a visually dynamic surface of interpretations and abstractions of the safari landscape.
 Combined with the use of various colours, the works are transformed into embodiments that unpack layered emotions.

-Maricelle has participated in many group exhibitions around Australia, most recently in the Australasian Art Fair Sydney Contemporary and the major exhibition Clay Dynasty at the Powerhouse Museum.
-Her work has also been selected in the finalist exhibitions Ravenswood Australian Women’s Art Prize (2024) and the North Queensland Ceramic Awards.
-A selection of works has been acquired into the National Art School Collection and City of Sydney Collection.
+Maricelle has exhibited widely across Australia, including at Sydney Contemporary (Australasian Art Fair) and the major exhibition Clay Dynasty at the Powerhouse Museum.
+Her work has been featured in several prestigious finalist exhibitions, such as the Ravenswood Australian Women’s Art Prize (2024), the Fleurieu Biennale Art Prize (2024), and the Fisher’s Ghost Art Award (2024).
+A selection of works has also been acquired into the National Art School Collection and City of Sydney Collection.

 Curriculum Vitae